 Therefore, I felt that I needed to come up with a better way of meeting the demand on my services.
 For quite a long time, despite the recommendations that I start hiring subcontractors as a way to scale my business, I was resistant to this idea.
 It seemed like a lot of work and hassle to set up and get going, and the biggest concern, in my mind, was confidentiality.
 Plus, I didn’t have an accountant or a CPA at that time with whom I could talk through these things.
 My alternative idea for trying to meet this demand – not necessarily the demand on my services, specifically, but the demand for virtual assistants in the Teachers Pay Teachers niche – was coaching.
 I provided one-on-one coaching for two women, and then I created my Teacher-Seller Virtual Assistant School and launched two cohorts of it, with seven women in each cohort.

 Unfortunately, though, I felt like TSVAS wasn’t quite as successful as I’d hoped it would be.
-I don’t know for sure, but it seems, from my perspective, that my “graduates” aren’t getting clients and growing their businesses quite in the way that I’d hoped they would.
+I don’t know for sure, but it seemed, from my perspective, that many of my “graduates” weren’t actively getting into the niche as virtual assistants like I’d hoped they would.
 But, of course, I have to remember that it was almost exactly 13 months from the day that I started my business before I was able to start working from home full-time (not that that’s everyone’s goal, but the main point here is that growing your business to the level of success that you want out of it doesn’t happen overnight, and I need to remember that for my “graduates'” success, too).
 I know that many, if not all, of them will get there eventually, but for now, I’ve still got people banging down my door.

 For the time being, I only have one subcontractor, and I’ve only delegated one service to her: Tailwind*.
 If I’m remembering correctly, about seven or eight of my current clients were having me do Tailwind for them, and it was taking up an estimated eight hours per week of my client work schedule.
 Therefore, being a relatively easy thing to learn to do and having an easy way to have a subcontractor work in (with Tailwind’s features to add collaborators with limited access), it made the most sense to me to delegate that.
 I’m still sort of hoping to be able to hire another subcontractor or two eventually, but most of my other services aren’t jumping out at me as easily delegate-able (shhh, it’s a word), and I’ve got my budget to mind.